 - Writopia Lab has terrific online writing workshops for kids ages 7 to 18.

-- Mo Willems teaches kids drawing on Thursdays.
+- Mo Willems teaches kids drawing online.

 Discuss with your child how much time is reasonable for these activities, versus video games and TV shows.